aoancea-dapps/tic-tac-toe/README.md

 ### Stages of implementation
 Implementation is done in several stages to achive faster feedback from an almost complete game.
 Each stage should be playable while the next stage adds new features

-#### Stage 1 - Single player - Ganache desktop test net - in progress
+#### Stage 1 - Single player - Ganache desktop test net - operational
 Run a test net locally and play against the computer

 ##### Installation steps